cosmowiki/cosmowiki/README.md

 # Roadmap until first release
+- speed up local development, using watchify?
 - make the map (places) work
 - include shariff for private social linking
 - document creation of new sites

+nice to have
+- simple vcard with abstract of first paragraph from wikipedia
+- relations and breadcrum on the vcard

 [1]: https://nodejs.org